 Certificate of Admission.
-After being admitted, students receive a Certificate of Admission, an Immunization Verification form, and publications that contain information about orientation programs.
-International students additionally receive a Certificate of Eligibility (Form I-20 or IAP-66), which enables them to apply for the appropriate visa.
+After being admitted, students receive a Certificate of Admission, an Immunization Verification form, and information about orientation.
+International students additionally receive a Certificate of Eligibility (Form I-20 or DS-2019), which enables them to apply for the appropriate visa.